WenChentao/3DeeCellTracker/README.md

 **Using 3DCT.yml file:**
 Users should download the "3DCT.yml" file from this repository.
 Then they should open the terminal and change the working directory to the folder contain this yml file using cd command.

-Then we can install the enviroment named "3DCT" by following command (~1min):
+Then we can install the environment named "3DCT" by following command (~1min):
 ```
 $ conda env create -f 3DCT.yml
 ```